-Members of the OEFFA Board who are not eligible for the OEFFA Certification Board due to holdings in an entity certified under the OEFFA Certification Program shall not be granted decision making authority on the OEFFA Certification Board, and may serve the OEFFA Certification Board in an advisory capacity only.
+Members of the OEFFA Board who are not eligible for the OEFFA Certification Board due to holdings in an entity certified under the OEFFA Certification Program may serve the OEFFA Certification Board in an advisory capacity only.

 The Board of Trustees is responsible for the overall policy and direction of the Association, and delegates responsibility of day-to-day operations to the staff and committees.

 Resignation from the board must be in writing and received by the Secretary.
 A board member may be removed other reasons by a three fourths vote of the remaining trustees.

 A quorum consists of fifty percent of the Board of Trustees.